rmaillon/Oilfield_prod_dashboard/README.md

 # Oilfield_prod_dashboard
-Oil field production dashboard using Dash and Plotly.
+Oil field interactive production dashboard using Dash and Plotly.
+Deployment with Heroku.

 Can be accessed also remotely from: https://oilfield-prod-dashboard.herokuapp.com/